 DoorKing

-DoorKing focuses on telephone call box entry systems, commonly used in large apartment complexes.
-Known for their durability and ability to withstand harsh weather, Doorking offers three models that include key fob access, although these systems do not feature video capabilities.
+DoorKing focuses on telephone call box entry systems for large apartment complexes.
+Known for their durability and ability to withstand harsh weather, DoorKing offers three models that include key fob access, although these systems don’t have video capabilities.

 Installing a Key Fob System for Apartments